Vanilla Kubernetes

 ingress.networking.k8s.io "midpoint" deleted

-If you want to completely remove all related data to the midPoint environment it is possible to simply delete the namespace.
-All the related objects are members of namespace.
-This also includes indirectly created PVC (we just define template in statefulset and not directly the PVC).
+If you want to completely remove all related data for the midPoint environment, you can delete the namespace.
+All related objects are members of that namespace.
+This also includes indirectly created PVCs (we only define a template in StatefulSet, not PVCs directly).

-Once the namespace is requested to be deleted, all related objects are removed in cascade.
+Once a namespace deletion is requested, all related objects are removed in cascade.

-Delete all the objects related to the midpoint environment (including namespace and PVC)
+Delete all objects related to the midPoint environment (including namespace and PVC)

 kubectl delete -f ./deployment/common/001_namespace.yaml